Foundations of Complexity Theory

 - We will host the tutorials as "live sessions" on Tuesdays from 14:50 to 16:20.
 See the schedule of these sessions under the "Dates and Materials" tab for more information.

 - These "live sessions" will take place in a dedicated BigBlueButton room.
-To access this room, click on this link 10 minutes before the beginning of each session.
+To access this room, click on the Videokonferenz link associated with the tutorial session under "Dates and Materials".
+The room will be open 10 minutes before the beginning of each session.

 - Exercise sheets preparing for the tutorials and the final exams will be uploaded at least one week before the tutorial takes place.